stepanenko/free-code-camp/FUNCTIONAL/readme.md

 The functions that take a function as an argument, or return a function as a return value are called **higher order functions**.

 When the functions are passed in to another function or returned from another function, then those functions which gets passed in or returned can be called a **lambda**.

+## Even more info

+One of the **core principle** of functional programming is to **not change things**.
+Changes lead to bugs.
+It's easier to prevent bugs knowing that your functions don't change anything, including the function arguments or any global variable.

+Recall that in functional programming, changing or altering things is called **mutation**, and the outcome is called a **side effect**.
+A function, ideally, should be a **pure function**, meaning that it does not cause any side effects.